Jointeg/ubirch-poc-manager/README.md

 TODO: Create `UnitTestBase` that will work in memory (without containers or any other external communication).
 Those tests should be the core of the service and unlike the `E2E`, they will run fast

+## Deployment

+All the required attributes that needs to be set up are listed in `application-docker.conf`.
+Following list will contain only those, that might be unclear:

+* `keycloak.users.realm` - Realm where the users created by POC-Service will be stored.
+* `keycloak.polling.interval` - Interval (in seconds) that indicates how often POC-Service will poll Keycloak for newly registered users (look at `confirmation-mail-sent` attribute).
+* `keycloak.client.config` - Config of a client that will be used for polling purposes.
+It should be in format similar
+  to:
+  ` """{ "realm": "test-realm", "auth-server-url": "http://localhost:8080/auth", "ssl-required": "external", "resource": "ubirch-2.0-user-access-local", "credentials": { "secret": "ca942e9b-8336-43a3-bd22-adcaf7e5222f" }, "confidential-port": 0 }""" `
+  with replaced data where it is needed.
+Similar configuration is already used by `web-ui-rest` application.
+It is used by a polling service in order to obtain an entry point for Keycloak Authorization Services (for example for obtaining `Access Token` for polling admin user which is defined below)
+* `keycloak.client.adminUsername` - Username of a user with `admin` role assigned.
+It will be used by a polling service to authenticate and obtain data from Keycloak.
+* `keycloak.client.adminPassword` - Password of a user with `admin` role assigned.
+It will be used by a polling service to authenticate and obtain data from Keycloak.
+* `database.dataSourceClassName` - Represents class name of DataSource that will be used by POC-Service.
+We are using PostgreSQL so it will be `org.postgresql.ds.PGSimpleDataSource`.
+* `database.dataSource.serverName` - Hostname of DB.

 ## Built With